 Most of the time, the specific organism that causes urethritis may not be really identified.
-During these specific situations, doctors may prescribe at least one or more antibiotics which may cure any type of infection which may be present.
+During these specific situations, doctors may prescribe at least one or more antibiotics that may cure any type of infection which may be present.

 Dangerous Effect of Urethritis on Male sexual Health

-Men who have urethritis are often at risk to some complications, including cystitis, or bladder infection, epididymitis, orchitis, or infection of the testicles, as well as prostatitis or infection of the prostate.
+Men who have urethritis are often at risk of some complications, including cystitis, or bladder infection, epididymitis, orchitis, or infection of the testicles, as well as prostatitis or infection of the prostate.
 If a severe infection occurs, the urethra may be scarred, and eventually narrowed.
 This is referred to as a urethral stricture.

 FAQ About Urethritis